The Bight Reef, Providenciales.

 This is a great location to start your underwater adventures before exploring some of the other beautiful beach reefs around Providenciales.

-The Bight Reef is home to a wonderful diversity of fish and marine life, yet the coral isn’t quite as vibrant as what’s seen at Smith’s Reef or at the reefs typically accessed on snorkeling boat tours.
+The Bight Reef is home to a wonderful diversity of fish and marine life, yet the coral isn’t quite as vibrant as what’s seen at the nearby Smith's Reef or at the reefs typically accessed on snorkeling boat tours.

 Beach loungers, umbrellas, snorkel gear, and other water sports equipment are typically available for rent by vendors at the Bight Beach.

-Fish and Wildlife Sightings
+Fish and Wildlife

-It’s common to spot the oddly shaped Trumpetfish at the Bight Reef.
+It’s common to spot the oddly shaped trumpetfish at the Bight Reef.

 It’s quite common to spot green turtles and hawksbill turtles, as well as southern brown stingrays and the occasional spotted eagle ray.
 As they are accustomed to the regular snorkelers, the creatures at the Bight Reef tend to be more approachable than those at other reefs in the Turks and Caicos.
 If you’re lucky, you may even spot a nurse shark resting on the ocean floor.